-1006.8.2 REPORTING REQUIREMENTS
+1006.5.2 REPORTING REQUIREMENTS

-The supervisor on-duty shall investigate every exposure or suspected exposure that occurs as soon as possible following the incident.
+The supervisor on-duty shall investigate every exposure that occurs as soon as possible following the incident.
 The supervisor shall ensure the following information is documented:

 - (a) Name of the member exposed

 - (b) Date and time of the incident

 - (c) Location of the incident

-- (d) Potentially infectious materials involved and the source of exposure (e.g., identification of the person who may have been the source)
+- (d) Potentially infectious materials involved and the source of exposure (e.g., identification of the person who may be the source)

 - (e) Work being done during exposure

 - (f) How the incident occurred or was caused

 - (g) PPE in use at the time of the incident

-- (h) Actions taken post-event (e.g., clean-up, notifications)
+- (h) Actions taken post-incident (e.g., clean-up, notifications made)

-The supervisor shall advise the member that disclosing the identity and/or infectious status of a source to the public or to anyone who is not involved in the follow-up process is prohibited.
-The supervisor should complete the incident documentation in conjunction with other reporting requirements that may apply (see the Occupational Disease and Work-Related Injury Reporting and Illness and Injury Prevention policies).
+The supervisor shall advise the member that disclosing the identity and/or infectious status of a source to the public or anyone who is not involved in the follow-up process is prohibited.
+The supervisor should complete the incident documentation in conjunction with other reporting requirements that may apply (see the Occupational Disease and Work-Related Injury Reporting and Illness policy).

-1006.8.3 MEDICAL CONSULTATION, EVALUATION AND TREATMENT
+1006.5.3 MEDICAL CONSULTATION, EVALUATION, AND TREATMENT

-Department members shall have the opportunity to have a confidential medical evaluation immediately after an exposure and follow-up evaluations as necessary.
+Department members shall have the opportunity to have a confidential medical evaluation immediately after exposure and follow-up evaluations as necessary.